 That is because both keto and intermittent fasting help to bring down Fat Storing Hormone.
 And getting Fat Storing Hormone to function properly again is key.
 The basis of keto is eating low-carb and high-fat foods.
 Cutting back on carbs helps to lower Fat Storing Hormone and bring your blood sugar back into balance.

 To learn more about this way of eating and Healthy KetoTM, go here.

 Consider the keto diet eating plan to help boost your mood.
 You might be surprised by how much changing your diet can help.

 Other possible causes of depression

-Is your blood sugar under control and insulin function just fine?
+Is your blood sugar under control and Fat Storing Hormone function just fine?
 Then there may be something else at the root of your mood problems.

 Brain function and mental health are dependent on many nutrients.
 And deficiencies in different areas can take a toll on your nervous system.